Adinlo/hello-world/README.md

-# hello-world
+# About ME
-test
 Hi i @Adinlo !
-I’m interested in new ways of coding and learning
+I’m begginer and student in Data Science and IA